Intellectual Property Department

 A: Registrability hearings are formal proceedings presided by a Hearing Officer where an applicant or his agent makes formal oral submissions on his application for registration on the basis of trade mark law and facts.

-Q: How do I know whether I should request for a registrability hearing?
+Q: How do I know whether I should make a request for registrability hearing?

 A: A registrability hearing is not always necessary.
 After considering all evidence and submissions filed in relation to an application for registration, the Registry reaches a decision and writes to the applicant.
 An applicant who wishes to call for a hearing should consider whether there is any added value in orally presenting his case, as well as the costs involved (official fees for Form T12 and fees for his legal adviser, if any, to attend the hearing).
 If an applicant wishes to submit any evidence, he can do so whether or not a hearing is called for.
 Evidence must, however, be given by way of statutory declaration or affidavit in accordance with the Trade Marks Rules.